merrychrishna/mupen64plusStandalone351p351elec/README.md

 Use Putty to SSH into your anbernic 351p.

-Input your IP address of your anbernic 351p in putty.
+Input your IP address of your anbernic 351p in Putty.

 login info:
 ```